 Photo by Janice Boilng at Payne Mountain Farms

-Bee balm is a mild, natural tranquilizer.
+Bee Balm is a mild, natural tranquilizer.
 It is used as a remedy for nervous conditions, headache, depression, tension, insomnia, flatulence, colds, flu, sore throats, hypertension, thyroid conditions (such as Grave’s disease), bronchitis, indigestion, nausea, asthma, cold sores, herpes, mumps, menstrual cramps, and colic.
-Sometimes bee balm is used to induce sweating and to bring on menstruation.
+Sometimes Bee Balm is used to induce sweating and to bring on menstruation.

 Bee Balm is wonderful when used in scented pillows, potpourri, and the bath.
 To dry the leaves for winter use, harvest before flowers open.
-Dry quickly or leaves may turn black.
-Bee balm loses much of its fragrance when dried but retains healing properties for up to a year.
+Dry leaves in a airy, dry location to avoid mold.
+Bee Balm loses some of its fragrance when dried but retains healing properties for up to a year.

-* Bee balm may interfere with some thyroid medications.
+* Bee Balm may interfere with some thyroid medications.
 Always consult with a healthcare professional before using any herbal remedies especially if pregnant, nursing, or taking prescription (or over-the-counter) medications.